St4rG4t3/bresan.github.io/_posts/2016-06-07-learning-to-programming.md

 ## Join some community

 The number of communities focused on software development it's increasing everyday.
-You can find groups about any kind of topic on the most different platforms of communication, such as the [StackOverflow](http://stackoverflow.com), an website based on the Questions & Answers model, as well as the [Quora](http://quora.com), similar to the StackOverflow.
-Another increasing communities are the [Facebook](http://facebook.com) with it's groups and the [Slack](http://slack.com) with it's many channels.
+You can find groups about any kind of topic on the most different platforms of communication, such as the [StackOverflow](http://stackoverflow.com), a website based on the Questions & Answers model, as well as the [Quora](http://quora.com), similar to the StackOverflow.
+Another popular communities are the [Facebook](http://facebook.com) with it's groups and the [Slack](http://slack.com) with it's many channels, similar to mIRC.

 ## Find a mentor

 One of the greatest advices I can give to you here is to find a mentor.

-But what is a mentor?
+But.. what is a mentor?
 A mentor is the guy who once was like you, so he will guide you through this process of learning, showing to you which paths you can take and the consequences of your choices.

-"Alright, I want a mentor, where should I look for one?", you says.
-Well, for looking for a mentor, you must the single rule for finding one:
+*"Alright, I want a mentor, where should I look for one?"*, you ask.
+Well, when looking for a mentor, you must follow the single rule for finding one:

 **Rule 1: To find a mentor, don't look for one**

-Looks contraditory, doesn't it?
+Looks contradictory, doesn't?
 But this is how it works.
 It will be hard, if not impossible, to find a mentor just by looking for one.
 The best way to find one, is to become a better software developer.
 Write code, contribute on open source projects and go to meetups and events related to programming.
-This way, you will be with people that share the same mindset that you, and then it will be easy to find someone to guide you in this journey.
+This way, you will be with people that share the same mindset than you, and then it will be easy to find someone to guide you in this journey.

 ## Events